cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 This message is expected to fail if:
-* the `unbondingDelegation` entry is already processed
+* the `unbondingDelegation` entry is already processed.
 * the `cancel unbonding delegation` amount is greater than the `unbondingDelegation` entry balance.
 * the `cancel unbonding delegation` height doesn't exists in the `unbondingDelegationQueue` of the delegator.